GP-Stanley/tech264-cloud-linux/advanced_cloud_computing.md

 * `Required for SSH access`: In this setup, you will access your VMs through the public IP address of the load balancer.

 ---

+# Getting an Alert
+* I tried this on the first instance at 17:01.
+* install : `sudo apt-get install apache2-utils -y`
+* to try and get an alert: `ab -n 10000 -c 200 http://20.0.162.96`

+> When i tried this, it couldn't connect to ubuntu.com.

 # Task: Azure Monitor monitoring, alert management task
 * Document what was done in the code-along, including...